matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 Overprocessing kills flow. **DORA** research supports that approval boards are negatively correlated with **Deployment Frequency** and **Change Lead Time**.

-Worse still, they fail at their primary job: safety.
+Worse, they fail at their primary job: safety.
 Low performers, characterised by heavy process gates, suffer a **Change Fail Percentage** of ~40%, compared to ~5% for Elite performers who rely on peer review.
 The data confirms that bureaucratic Overprocessing slows you down and makes you 8 times more likely to fail.

 ### Defects